How to Write a CV with No Experience in 2025

 • Skills-based: Ideal for entry-level candidates with valuable skills but no experience.

-• Combined: Flexible format suitable for different candidates, highlighting skills and work history.
+• Combined: Flexible format suitable for different candidates, highlighting skills and work history, and presenting them in a way that emphasises how skills relate to past roles.

 How to make the CV for your first job stand out?

-To ensure your CV captures the attention of your first job in the UK job market, follow these strategies:
+To make your CV stand out and secure your first job in the UK market, consider these effective strategies:

 • Tailor for each application: Craft a unique CV for every job you apply for.
 Highlight skills and experiences that align with the specific job requirements mentioned in the listing.